Mantaro/mantaro.github.io/README.md

 - [Birthday announcement system](https://www.mantaro.site/mantaro-wiki/guides/birthday-announcer)
 - Much more!
 A more comprehensive set of features can be found [here](https://mantaro.site/features.html).

 ### How to use

 Glad you asked.
 We have a [wiki](https://www.mantaro.site/mantaro-wiki/) that probably answers all of your questions.
-We'll leave the most common asked question here.
-Please omit the <>.
+You can see the frequently asked questions in [here](https://www.mantaro.site/mantaro-wiki/basics/FAQ).
 You can also check the rest of configurable options on [here](https://www.mantaro.site/mantaro-wiki/basics/server-configuration).

 ### Support or Contact